Outdoor Cat Care In Winter: How To Keep Yours Safe

 Cats that spend the entire year going outdoors will grow a thick coat of fur as cold weather approaches.
 Your outdoor cat probably has strategies for staying warm and dry when outside in the winter, like:

-• a secret nook to hide and stay out of the weather,
+- A secret nook to hide and stay out of the weather,

-• a neighbor that leaves pet food outdoors,
+- A neighbor that leaves pet food outdoors,

-• or a lucky spot for hunting rodents.
+- Or a lucky spot for hunting rodents.

 Surviving the winter outdoors is one thing – staying healthy and strong is another.
 You can help your outdoor cat survive the winter in better condition by providing a cat shelter, lots of food, and unfrozen water in very cold weather, which we’ll cover a little further below.

-⚠️ Because much like dogs, cold weather can mess with your cat’s sense of smell.2 So it’s easy for them to lose their scent back home if they’re out patrolling their outdoor territory.
+Another challenge that vets recommend for outdoor cat care in winter?
+Preventing them from getting lost.1 Much like dogs, cold weather can mess with your cat’s sense of smell.2 So it’s easy for them to lose their scent back home if they’re out patrolling their outdoor territory.

 What temperature can cats still survive outside?